Volvo EX60, Sweden’s Tesla Model Y challenger, debuts on Jan 21, 2026

 SPA 3 Platform

-The Volvo EX60 will debut a new ‘SPA3’ platform, Erik Severinson, the company’s Chief Product & Strategy Officer, revealed the development at the 2024 Capital Markets Day on September 5, 2024.
+The Volvo EX60 will debut a new ‘SPA 3’ platform, Erik Severinson, the company’s Chief Product & Strategy Officer, revealed at the 2024 Capital Markets Day on September 5, 2024.

 Volvo EX60 in Volvo's investor presentation

-The Volvo EX60, EX90, and the successor to the EX40 are going to be instrumental in Volvo’s plan of having EVs account for half the total sales.
+The Volvo EX60, EX90, and the successor to the EX40 are instrumental in Volvo’s plan to have EVs account for half of total sales.
 Image: Volvo Q3 2024 results presentation

-He said the SPA3 “is the next-generation (platform) and a step function change from SPA2,” the platform that underpins the Volvo EX90 and will spawn the Volvo ES90 later in 2025.
-Thus, the upcoming electric mid-size SUV will pack big improvements in technology, he added.
+He said the SPA 3 “is the next-generation (platform) and a step function change from SPA2,” the platform that underpins the Volvo EX90 and Volvo ES90.
+Thus, the upcoming electric midsize SUV will pack big improvements in technology, he added.

 Anders Bell, Chief Engineering & Technology Officer, Volvo Cars (2024 Capital Markets Day on September 5, 2024)